Your Legal Plan Should Reflect

 The Texas Estates Code requires very specific procedures when applying to become a guardian.

 Once appointed and approved as a guardian, there are also specific procedures that must be followed.
 In addition, the guardian must also prepare and file reports in a timely manner.
-These processes are legal requirements that necessitate an experienced attorney to properly initiate the court proceedings.
+These processes are legal requirements.
+Necessitate an experienced attorney to properly initiate the court proceedings is essential.
 In addition, an attorney can also guide the proposed guardian through the complex process both before and after appointment as a guardian.

 Sometimes there are less restrictive alternatives to guardianship, and in many cases, Texas cours prefer these alternatives.
 Before initiating the guardianship process, also discuss these alternatives with an experienced attorney.